ES-Nix/get-nix/README.md

 { pkgs, ... }: {
-  # It is an MUST to hava en name!
+  # It is an MUST that there is a name!
   # error: The option `name' is used but not defined.
   name = "Fooo";
   nodes = { master = { pkgs, ... }: { }; };